-If you have TestDirector installed on your WinRunner computer, you can report any defects to a database.
-TestDirector is Mercury Interactive's software test management tool.
+If you have access to Quality Center, you can report any defects to a database.
+Quality Center is the Mercury software test management tool.

 Exploring the WinRunner Window

 Before you begin creating tests, you should familiarize yourself with the WinRunner main window.